thephpleague/flysystem-bundle/docs/3-interacting-with-ftp-and-sftp-servers.md

 # Interacting with FTP and SFTP servers

-Flysystem is able to interact using the same FilesystemInterface with FTP and SFTP servers.
+Flysystem is able to interact with FTP and SFTP servers using the same FilesystemInterface.
-To configure this bundle for this usage, you can rely on adapters in the same way you would for other storages.
+To configure this bundle for such usage, you can rely on adapters in the same way you would for other storages.

 ## FTP